benzel/socialwhales/README.md

 Our main photo idenfication algorithm implemented in Matlab is stored in [this repository](https://github.com/eovchinn/WhalePhotoID_MATLAB).

-This algorithm currently works with pictures of [blue whales](https://en.wikipedia.org/wiki/Blue_whale‎), largest animals that have ever lived on Earth, are on this list.
+This algorithm currently works with pictures of [blue whales](https://en.wikipedia.org/wiki/Blue_whale‎), largest animals that have ever lived on Earth.
 We plan to extend it for other whale species, if the project is succesful.